alyt89/Milestone-Project-One/README.md

 ![Responsive screenshot](/assets/images/ski-cross-club-footer.jpg)

-The footer is the same across the 4 pages of the website and contains links to the 3 social media platforms to find out more information.
+The footer is consistent across the 4 pages of the website and contains links to the 3 social media platforms to find out more information on the relevant platforms.

-The links have been coloured suitably as per the company's logo.
+The links have been coloured suitably as per the company's logo and animate on hover to show the user they are about to select the link.

 ## Events page